Ray Crawford (racing driver): Biography

 In 1955, Crawford drove a Lincoln-Kurtis sports car at the 12 Hours of Sebring and finished the race in thirteenth position after running the entire length without a co-driver.
 To date, he is the only driver to have completed the race without relief of any kind.

 Crawford's family owned a successful supermarket chain based in El Monte, California which led to his nickname, "The Flying Grocer."
 Crawford was one of the first owner-drivers of the post-war era at the Indianapolis Motor Speedway and raced his own privately funded cars throughout his career.
 The only exception came in 1956, when Crawford raced the 12 Hours of Sebring for Chevrolet's inaugural Corvette team.
 He was also the driver of Corvette's experimental SR-2 at the Bahamas Speedweeks event that December.
 Cars owned by Crawford also qualified for the Indianapolis 500 with other drivers in 1953, 1954 and 1962.

 Serious injuries received during a crash at the 1959 Indianapolis 500 curtailed Crawford's driving career.

 Speed legend Mickey Thompson cites Crawford as an early influence in his autobiography, Challenger.
 Crawford provided Thompson with his first exposure to the Indianapolis 500 as a member of his pit crew.

-Crawford died in Los Angeles, California on February 1, 1996 after battling Alzheimer's disease and is buried at Riverside National Cemetery, Riverside California.
+Crawford died in Los Angeles, California on February 1, 1996 after battling Alzheimer's disease and is buried at Riverside National Cemetery in Riverside, California.
 He is the subject of a 2015 biography by Andrew Layton titled Ray Crawford - Speed Merchant.
 Dick Wallen, a noted auto racing photographer and publisher, also contributed to the book.